ASproson/windows-automated-light-dark-mode/README.md

 # windows-automated-light-dark-mode

-It's quite convoluted to set light/dark mode on Windows, so here's a simple way to manage that:
+It's quite convoluted to set a scheduled light/dark mode on Windows, so here's a simple way to manage that:

 > Search `Task Scheduler`